mendix/docs/content/en/docs/refguide7/version-control/_index.md

 If there are conflicts, the developer using the Desktop Modeler will have to resolve them before they can commit the changes to the Team Server repository.

-{{< figure src="/attachments/refguide7/version-control/image5.png" >}}

 ### 3.5 Commit Changes to Team Server Repository

-The developer using the Desktop Modeler wants to commit a new revision to the Team Server.
-This will enable the developer using the Web Modeler, or a different developer using the Desktop Modeler, to see and work with the changes the developer has made.
+The developer wants to commit a new revision to the Team Server.
+This will enable a different developer to see and work with the changes the developer has made.
 It also means that the revision can be deployed to the cloud.

-The developer selects to commit, and the following things happen:

-* The Web Modeler is locked temporarily
-* The Web Modeler working copy is committed as a revision (restore point – state 5)
-* The revision just created (state 5) is merged with the Desktop Modeler working copy
+The developer selects to commit, and the revision created is merged with the main working copy

-If there are no merge *conflicts*, the updated Desktop Modeler working copy is committed as a new revision (state 6) and the Web Modeler is updated to the new revision and unlocked.
+If there are no merge *conflicts*, the updated main working copy is committed as a new revision.

-If there are conflicts, the developer using the Desktop Modeler will need to resolve these.
-The Web Modeler will be unlocked, without receiving any of the changes from the Desktop Modeler, while they do this.
-The developer using the Desktop Modeler then needs to commit again, and the process starts from the beginning (the Web Modeler is locked ready for a new revision to be committed from the Web Modeler Working Copy).
+If there are conflicts, the developer will need to resolve these.
+The developer needs to commit again, and the process starts from the beginning.

-{{< figure src="/attachments/refguide7/version-control/image6.png" >}}

 ## 4 Branches{#branches}